ariakit/ariakit/packages/reakit/src/Composite/README.md

   - If `orientation` is `horizontal`, it wraps horizontally only.
   - If `orientation` is `vertical`, it wraps vertically only.

-  `focusWrap` only works if the composite widget has multiple groups (two-dimensional).
+  `wrap` only works if the composite widget has multiple groups (two-dimensional).

 ### `Composite`